gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 ```

-### Implementing slave and master port functions
+### Implementing request and response port functions

-The implementation of both the slave and master port is relatively
+The implementation of both the request and response port is relatively
 simple.
 For the most part, each of the port functions just forwards the
 information to the main memory object (`SimpleMemobj`).